kanidm/kanidm/designs/credential-update.rst

 as the user interacts with and builds the set of changes.
 This allows the server to enforce that the update session *must* represent a valid and complete set of compliant credentials before commit.

-The user may cancel the session at anytime, discarding any set of changes they had inflight.
+The user may cancel the session at anytime, discarding any set of changes they had in-flight.
 This allows another session to now begin.

 If the user chooses to commit the changes, the server will assemble the changes into a modification and apply it.
 The write is applied with server internal permissions - since we checked the permissions during the create of the update session we can trust that the origin of this update has been validated.
 Additionally since this is not an arbitrary write interface, this constrains potential risk.